finicafferata/MyRoadmapApp/README.md

 > Please, feel free to check this project and suggest new functionalities or fixes.

 ### Available Scripts
-> To run it, please do it over the main branch.
+> To run it, please do it over the master branch.
 I will be working on the dev branch and merging after a new functionality is done.

 Standing on "client", you can run:
 ### `yarn start`